jamasoftware-ps/Community-Reports/Review Center Reports/Review Comments & Signatures/README.md

 # Review Comments & Signatures
 Export approver signatures and review comments.
 Before running the report the user enters a review id, e.g. REV-38 to get the latest version signatures and all comments for the review.
-If the user would like to get signatures and comments up to and including a specific revision, the user enters the review id and a specific version number, e.g V2.
+If the user would like to get signatures and comments up to and including a specific revision version, the user enters the review id and a specific version number, e.g V2.

 ##### Report Sections:
 ###### Approvers & Reviewers